 • Outcome independence (holding outcomes lightly)

-• Mindfulness – observing gently with curiosity, the way you might if watching a sunset or clouds in the sky
+• Mindfulness – observing gently with curiosity.
+The way you might if watching a sunset, or clouds in the sky

 How I Guide Somatic Tracking: Practice Steps